 Now heat up the oil in your pan to medium-high heat.
 If you are trying to impress, get your whole sage leaves and toss them in the oil for literally 10 seconds.
 They will fry up quickly and get a bit crunchy.
 Remove them quickly though.

 Next, was the part I was really worried about, but I had faith in the cookbook.
 It said to cook the cutlets prosciutto side down first.
 This gave me some concern but I proceeded!

 I was really worried that the prosciutto would stick to the pan and not the chicken, but I think that little layer of flour between the two worked as a perfect binder.
 About 4-5 minutes on one side and then flip it over and you should see:

 I was no longer stressed about the recipe at this point.
 But I did need to get my ingredients ready for the very simple sauce.

-With your pan still on medium heat, pour in your white wine and lemon juice.
+Remove your chicken saltimbocca from the pan and with your pan still on medium heat, pour in your white wine and lemon juice.
 Try to scrape up as much of the particles of food as possible.
 That stuff is all flavor.